 The EEOC places restrictions when criminal background checks can be used during the hiring process.
 Many state “Ban the Box” laws place similar restrictions.
 A job seeker is allowed to sue any employer who conducts background checks outside the bounds of the law.
 Basically, job seekers aren’t as powerless as they imagine.

-All Background Checks Are The Same
+Are All Background Checks The Same?

 This misconception is common among employers.
 In fact, it is often perpetrated by vendors of cheap background check services.
 The goal of such vendors is to convince employers that their services are as good as the more costly ones.